rikunert/rikunert.github.io/README.md

-# Personal website and blog
+# Personal website and blog at http://rikunert.com
 I use Poole by [Mark Otto](https://github.com/mdo) inspired by a [tutorial](http://joshualande.com/jekyll-github-pages-poole) written by Joshua Lande.

 # Top level pages